chimericdream/worldofpannotia.com/src/equipment/weapons/weapon-descriptions/index.md

 Signal arrows and bolts are both reusable, as long as both the flint stopper and arrow/bolt are both recovered.
 It's a relatively simple matter to refill the head with oil, although care should be taken when inserting the stopper so as not to set it off.

 Due to the unusual balance and weight of signal arrows &amp; bolts, they are not suited for normal combat.
 They deal only subdual damage based on their size, shooting one incurs a -5 penalty on the attack roll, and the range increment is halved.
-If the attack misses, roll 1d8 and determine the square that the arrow hit as per the rules on <a href="#">throwing a splash weapon</a>.
+If the attack misses, roll {% die_roll 1 8 0 %} and determine the square that the arrow hit as per the rules on <a href="#">throwing a splash weapon</a>.

 **Axe, Orc Double:** An orc double axe is a double weapon.
 You can fight with it as if fighting with two weapons, but if you do, you incur all the normal attack penalties associated with fighting with two weapons, just as if you were using a one-handed weapon and a light weapon.